-Jan was still the guiding force musically, now singing the leads in Arnie's absence, as well as dueting with Dean on the harmony parts.
-Their uncanny ability to overdub themselves into a complete singing group took an important step forward as the duo started recording in real recording studios around the time that "Baby Talk," their debut disc under their new name becoming a top 10 smash.
-While Jan still recorded demos in his garage and had them overdubbed later for release as he had with the old Jan & Arnie sides (and "Baby Talk" as well), the new sessions for the label were often under the supervision of Lou Adler and Herb Alpert.
-This started to lend a far more musical sound and production sheen to sides like "We Go Together," "Baggy Pants," "Judy's An Angel," "Gee" and "White Tennis Sneakers."
+After completing his stint in the Army Reserve, Dean once again teamed up with Jan, who was still the guiding force musically, singing the leads in Arnie's absence as well as dueting on the harmony parts.
+Their uncanny ability to overdub themselves into a complete singing group took an important step forward as the duo started recording in real recording studios around the time that "Baby Talk", their debut disc as Jan And Dean, became a Top 10 smash.
+While Jan still recorded demos in his garage and had them overdubbed later for release as he had with the old Jan & Arnie songs, the new sessions for the label were often under the supervision of Lou Adler and Herb Alpert.
+This started to lend a far more polished sound and production sheen to sides like "We Go Together", "Baggy Pants", "Judy's An Angel", "Gee" and "White Tennis Sneakers".
 They hadn't coalesced into a surf group just yet, that was still a couple of years away.

-When the Beach Boys began their climb to superstardom, Jan & Dean changed gears and followed suit with a series of surf and hot rod hits that featured falsetto harmonies, chugging guitars, and Jan Berry's clean production.
-Brian Wilson himself sang backup vocals on their biggest hit (which he co-wrote with Jan), "Surf City," in 1963.
+When the Beach Boys began their climb to superstardom, Jan And Dean changed gears and followed suit with a series of surf and hot rod hits that featured falsetto harmonies, chugging guitars, and Jan Berry's clean production.
+Brian Wilson himself sang backup vocals on their biggest hit (which he co-wrote with Jan), "Surf City" in 1963.
 "Surf City" became the first surf song to hit number one on the Billboard national charts.
-Murray Wilson, who managed the Beach Boys, was furious at Brian for giving away a hit record to a "rival" group, and forbid his son from working with Jan and Dean again, but Brian secretly continued to write and record with his friends.
+Murray Wilson, who managed The Beach Boys, was furious at Brian for giving away a hit record to a rival group, and forbid his son from working with Jan And Dean again, but Brian secretly continued to write and record with his friends.

 In the mean time, Dean formed the successful Kittyhawk Graphics, responsible for over 200 album cover designs including "The Turtles Golden Hits", nine for The Nitty Gritty Dirt Band and several for Harry Nilsson in the 1970s.
 He would win a Grammy Award for Best Album Cover of the Year in 1972 for the LP "Pollution" by the group of the same name and was nominated three more times.

-As of 2012, Dean Torrence resides in Huntington Beach, California with his wife and two daughters and still makes personal appearances with The Surf City Allstars.
+As of 2016, Dean Torrence was residing in Huntington Beach, California and was still keeping the music of Jan And Dean alive by making personal appearances with The Surf City Allstars.